-This topic provides an overview of ApsaraDB RDS for PostgreSQL and describes the related terms.
+This topic provides an overview of ApsaraDB RDS for PostgreSQL and introduces related terms.

-You can submit a ticket if you require technical support.
-If your workloads are complex, you can purchase a support plan on the Alibaba Cloud After-Sales Support page.
-This allows you to seek advice from instant messaging (IM) enterprise groups, technical account managers (TAMs), and service managers.
+If your workloads are complex, you can purchase a support plan to obtain exclusive support provided by instant messaging (IM) enterprise groups, technical account managers (TAMs), and service managers.

-For more information about ApsaraDB for RDS, visit the ApsaraDB RDS for MySQL product page.
+For more information about ApsaraDB RDS for PostgreSQL, visit the ApsaraDB RDS for PostgreSQL product page.

 - Read-only RDS instances: If the primary RDS instance is overwhelmed by a large number of read requests, your workloads may be interrupted.
-In this situation, you can create one or more read-only RDS instances to offload read requests from the primary RDS instance.
+In this case, you can create one or more read-only RDS instances to offload read requests from the primary RDS instance.
 For more information, see Create a read-only ApsaraDB RDS for PostgreSQL instance.
-By creating one or more read-only RDS instances, you can scale up the read capability of your database system and increase the throughput of your application.
+Read-only RDS instances help increase the read capability of your database system and the throughput of your application.

-For more information about the features and functions that ApsaraDB RDS for PostgreSQL supports, see Features of ApsaraDB RDS for PostgreSQL.
+For more information about the features that are supported by ApsaraDB RDS for PostgreSQL, see Features of ApsaraDB RDS for PostgreSQL.

 - Database: A database is a logical unit that is created on an RDS instance.
 One RDS instance can have multiple databases.
-Each database must have a unique name on the RDS instance where it is created.
+Each database must have a unique name on the RDS instance on which the database created.

 - Region and zone: Each region is a physical data center.
-Each region contains a number of isolated locations that are known as zones.
-Each zone has an independent power supply and network.
-For more information, visit the Alibaba Cloud's Global Infrastructure page.
+Each region has multiple isolated locations known as zones.
+Each zone has its own independent power supply and network.
+For more information, see Global infrastructure of Alibaba Cloud.

 |On-premises database||A database that is deployed in a data center or a database that is not deployed on an ApsaraDB RDS instance.|